 If you are not married or in a registered civil partnership, your partner is not entitled to any state pension benefits or bereavement allowances based on your National Insurance contributions.

 Note that if you are arranging a private pension (or other benefits such as life insurance), ensuring that your partner is also covered will increase the costs substantially.

-It is good practice to review your cohabitation every five years.
-You should also review it whenever there are any major changes in your circumstances: in particular, when a child is born.
+It is good practice to review your cohabitation agreement every five years or whenever there are any major changes in your circumstances, in particular, when a child is born.

-It is good practice to include a dispute resolution procedure as part of the cohabitation agreement.
+It is good practice to include a dispute-resolution procedure in your cohabitation agreement.
 For example, you might agree to try mediation rather than going to court.

-In any case, it is almost always better to try to negotiate a resolution to any dispute, rather than going to court where costs can become very high.
+In any case, it is almost always better to negotiate a resolution, rather than going to court where costs can become very high.

-It has become increasingly common for couples to cohabit rather than to marry, and it is generally accepted that the current legal position is far from ideal.
-In these circumstances, we are likely to see changes to the law over the coming years.
+It has become increasingly common for couples to cohabit rather than marry and it is generally accepted that the current legal position is far from ideal.
+We are likely to see changes to the law over the coming years.
 For example, the law commission has recommended that cohabiting partners should automatically become entitled to a share of the home.

 It is a good idea to review your cohabitation agreement periodically, even if your circumstances have not changed, to ensure that it is still appropriate given any changes in the law.